AMasoudKaveh/x-ui-reseller-panel/README.md

 4
 ```

-You can change:
+You can update the administrator username and password.

-- Admin username
-- Admin password

-The current password cannot be displayed because it is stored as a secure hash.
+The current password cannot be displayed because it is stored as a secure password hash.

 ---